clarkdatalabs/time_filter_map/README.md

 #### 3. Updates in JS
 There are some critical parameters can be modified in file "script.js".
 ##### 3.1 Basic Parameters
-It starts at the begining of the sample code.
+Starting at the begining of the sample code.
 ```javascript
 // Set the parameters
     // The Geojson data you have in your folder